imagej/imagej.github.io/pages/ImageJA.md

 description: test description
 ---

-{% include project content='ImageJ1' %} ImageJA is a project that provides a clean [Git](Git "wikilink") history of the [ImageJ 1.x](ImageJ_1.x "wikilink") project, with a proper 'pom.xml' file so that it can be used with [Maven](Maven "wikilink") without hassles.
+{% include project content='ImageJ1' %}ImageJA is a project that provides a clean [Git](Git "wikilink") history of the [ImageJ 1.x](ImageJ_1.x "wikilink") project, with a proper 'pom.xml' file so that it can be used with [Maven](Maven "wikilink") without hassles.